 Frequently it isn't as simple as that and variables can interaction and confounding effects on one another where a DOE becomes important.

 These charts are a graphical method of presenting ANOVA (analysis of variance) data in comprehensive visual manner.
 These charts are often used to gain a qualitative understanding of the input (x's) contributions on the process and interactions of the inputs prior to more time-consuming numerical analysis.

 Team members tend to find these charts easier to grasp than statistical results and often have a deeper level of interest in the data when it is presented in this format.

 Multi-vari charts are a graphical representation of potential Key Process Input Variables (KPIV) and their relationship to the Effects (Y's).
 They are used to drill down into the "vital few" inputs that are creating most of the variation and then the team can focus on the highest impact improvements.

 Multi-vari studies classify variation sources* as:

-It is not so important to categorize into one of the four above (there are others) but more important to recognize and study the sources of variation in as many ways as possible.
+It is not so important to categorize into one of the above but more important to recognize and study the sources of variation in as many ways as possible.

 The analysis is easy and quick once you get familiar with the software; the data collection, organization, is hard and time consuming.
 Putting the hard work up front to collect enough, meaningful data, will pay dividends as you proceed to the IMPROVE phase.

 1) Create the Families of Variation tree (which are rational sub-groups making up the Process Variation).
 Such as:

 Determine which rational subgroups that will show relationships and interactions of the key inputs.

 3) Create Multi-Vari charts for all of three.
 This will eliminate subjective reasons or validate them and help to show relative impact of the sources.
 This helps a GB/BB narrow their statistical tests to a smaller set of variables.